COVID: Germans less worried about omicron, survey shows | DW | 06.01.2022

 Compared to its European neighbors, Germany has so far been spared the record-breaking spikes in new COVID cases due to the omicron variant, although cases are rising.

-Germany also has a comparatively lower rate of vaccination compared to some other western European nations — with over 71% of the population fully vaccinated and nearly 41% have received a booster.
+Germany also has a comparatively lower rate of vaccination compared to some other Western European nations.
+Over 71% of the population is fully vaccinated and nearly 41% have received a booster.

 Edited by: Rob Turner